To main content

 “We were contacted about two years ago, asked if we would be interested in creating something here [in Hus 26]”, says Wessman’s collaborator Adam Dahlberg (the Adam in Adam and Albin).
 “We immediately fell in love with the space.
 We’re thrilled about being among the first in this new location.
 I really believe we’ll create a vibrant destination for culture and gastronomy.
 It will take some time, for sure.
 But already you can feel things moving.”

 In the late 2000s, nightclubs like Slakthuset, Slaktkyrkan, and Fållan moved into the disused slaughterhouses of Slakthusområdet, transforming the area into a busy nightlife quarter.
-And currently, the neighborhood is undergoing a massive redevelopment; new residential buildings are being constructed, old factory buildings renovated and repurposed, and in 2030 a new underground metro station will open, extending Stockholm’s blue line further south.
-In this context, Hus 26 is being re-branded as the natural meeting place for local residents and far-away guests alike; a new hub and center for gastronomy.
+Currently, the neighborhood is undergoing a massive redevelopment; new residential buildings are being constructed, old factory buildings renovated and repurposed, and in 2030 a new underground metro station will open, extending Stockholm’s Blue Line further south.
+In this context, Hus 26 is being re-branded as the natural meeting place for residents and far-away guests alike; a new hub and center for gastronomy.
 Solen is among the first wave of new tenants, together with Bar Montan and Hosoi.

 Restaurants in Stockholm.
 Solen, in Slakthusområdet.
 Exterior.